FAQs

 As clients encounter moments of peace in their lives that go beyond understanding, they’re invited to explore Jesus’ promise “Come to me, all of you who are tired, from carrying heavy loads, and I will give you rest.”
 (Matthew 11:28).
 This invitation to a relationship with Jesus is presented as Te Rongopai, the Good News.

-CAP Debt Coaches take time to listen to clients’ stories — hearing about clients’ strengths, challenges and goals.
+CAP Debt Coaches take time to listen to people’s stories — hearing about clients’ strengths, challenges and goals.
 This enables coaches to provide responsive support along their journeys out of debt.

 Each Debt Help Centre is powered by a local church, whose doors are open for people to become part of a community and explore a full life found in Jesus – this of course always remains an invitation, not an expectation.

-As clients and Debt Coaches kōrero about the amazing love that Jesus holds for each person, many people decide to take this further.
-It’s beautiful that over 1,400 precious people, like Sia, have made a commitment to Christ — their stories forever changed as they grow in relationship with Jesus.
+As clients and Debt Coaches kōrero, many people decide to take this further.
+It’s beautiful that over 1,430 precious people, like Gemma, have made a commitment, taking steps closer to Jesus — their stories unfolding in new and life-giving ways.

 Supporting the mahi of CAP